paulhenry46/revising-stuffs-CMS/README.md

 An admin user is created, so you can login with : Mail : `admin@system.localhost` / Password : `d4d5ehdpdepd81 `

 Don't forget to change the password !

+## Update
+- Unzip the archive in release
+- cd into it and `composer install` then `npm run build`
+- edit `.env` file
+- `php artisan key:generate`

+## Security
-If you discover a security vulnerability within Laravel, please send an e-mail to Paulhenry via [paulhenry@paulhenry.eu](mailto:paulhenry@paulhenry.eu).
+If you discover a security vulnerability within RSCMS, please send an e-mail to Paulhenry via [paulhenry@paulhenry.eu](mailto:paulhenry@paulhenry.eu).
 All security vulnerabilities will be promptly addressed.

 ## License